Doctor of Medical Science (DMSc)

 Why Lynchburg?

-We were the first civilian DMSc program and we’re thrilled to lead the way in making a mark on health care advancement.
+The University of Lynchburg defined what the first civilian DMSc program could be, and we’re thrilled to lead the way in making a mark on healthcare advancement.

-Our DMSc program is the only DMSc program that offers this diverse range of tracks designed to align with your career aspirations.
+Lynchburg’s DMSc Specialty track is the only DMSc program that offers such a diverse range of concentrations designed to align with your career aspirations.

 • Addiction Medicine